deonpollard/HSO/README.md

 > [!NOTE]
 > For Triggered Events to work, the following must be adhered to:
 > 1. HSO must be up and running, using V7.0 Beta or later
-> 2. HSO must be configured with the appropriate SysAdmin Token and Region
+> 2. HSO must be configured with the appropriate SysAdmin Token and Region thus connecting to the Smartsheet Region where you want to offload from

 ### Smartsheet events